Pyrgus centaureae

 Bivoltine foodplant switching

 One of only two European known to switch larval foodplants between years of development.
-This trait is shared with the Scarce Fritillary (Euphydryas maturna), though that species switches between unrelated (Oleaceae to Viburnaceae) rather than within the same individual.
+This trait is shared with the Scarce Fritillary (Euphydryas maturna), though that species switches between unrelated plant (Oleaceae to Viburnaceae) rather than within the same individual.

 Genome sequencing